bchimborazo/sqlite_pandas_dbs/README.md

 ```bash
 SELECT COUNT(*) AS n_patients FROM patients;
    ```
-- Explanation: This query counts the total number of rows/patients in the database.
+- Explanation: This query counts the total number of patients in the database.
 There are 500 total.

 ![QueryA](images/pic1.png)